nanobowers/perl5-to-ruby/README.md

 ## Motivation
 Maybe you have some perl modules you want to convert to ruby.
 The best way is probably a ground-up rewrite.
 But who has time for that nonsense?
 At first i wrote a cheapy script using a few dozen regexes to save myself from having to perform search&replaces in my editor.
 That helped, but only got me a tiny fraction of the way there.

 The internet was not my friend -  search "Perl Cannot Be Parsed".
-Finally i found PPI and tried my hand at cobbling together a super dirty syntax translator.
+Finally i found PPI and tried hacking together a super dirty syntax translator.

 ## Self Criticism
 * Even if you could translate Perl to Ruby, you shouldn't.